jean-pierreBoth/probminhash/README.md

 In this case (pre-hashed values) the structure just computes permutation according to the paper.

 It runs in one pass on data so it can be used in streaming.

+* ProbOrdMinHash2 is a locality-sensitive hashing for the edit distance implemented over ProbMinHash2 as in  Ertl's [probordminhash2](https://github.com/oertl/probminhash).
+It is inspired by *Marcais.G et al. BioInformatics 2019*, see  [Marcais](https://academic.oup.com/bioinformatics/article/35/14/i127/5529166)

 * Invhash